 Open Concept Floor Plans

-As a structural engineer, I get many calls whether to evaluate the structural integrity of the walls, supports, provide suggestions for the wall's removal or to size the LVL beam replacing the wall, connections and supporting posts.
+In my role as a structural engineer, I receive numerous inquiries related to evaluating the structural integrity of walls and supports, providing recommendations for wall removal, and sizing the LVL beam that will replace the wall, including connections and supporting posts.

-- Load distribution on the structural member below the wall being removed will be a little different, especially if the wall was supported on a 100-year old beam that has only few supports spanning 9 to 10 feet apart and could be problematic.
+Load Redistribution: The distribution of load on the structural member beneath the wall being removed will change, especially if the wall was originally supported by an old beam with few supports spanning 9 to 10 feet apart.
+This change can potentially pose challenges.

-Consulting with a competent and the right structural engineer is definitely worth the investment and research about the engineering background and competency especially when a major structural member is being altered.
+In such situations, consulting with a competent and the right structural engineer is unquestionably a worthwhile investment.
+It's essential to research the engineering background and competency of the engineer, especially when making significant alterations to a structural member.

-- Sags on the Floor: One of the most noticeable signs is sagging in the floor above the level where a wall was removed and undersized beam was used.
+Sags on the Floor: One of the most noticeable signs is sagging in the floor above the area where a wall was removed and an undersized beam was used.
 This sagging occurs because the beam is unable to adequately support the load.

 Written by Firas Abdelahad, P.E.